 Maryland has its own estate tax, separate from the federal estate tax.
-Under current law (which could change, of course), an estate with a gross value of more than $1 million may owe the Maryland estate tax.
-By contrast, federal estate tax returns are required only for estates of more than $5.25 million for deaths in 2013.
+Under current law (which is set to change, as discussed below), an estate with a gross value of more than $1 million may owe the Maryland estate tax.
+By contrast, federal estate tax returns are required only for estates of more than $5.34 million for deaths in 2014.
 The state estate tax rate is 16%, less than half the top federal estate tax rate of 40%.

 Maryland also imposes an inheritance tax.
 The inheritance tax rate doesn’t depend on how large the estate is; instead, it’s based how closely related you are to the people who inherit from you.
 The closer the relative, the lower the tax rate.

 For deaths in 2014, if you are a Maryland resident, or own valuable property in Maryland, and leave assets with a gross value of more than $1 million, your executor will have to file a state estate tax return.
 (That doesn’t mean the estate will actually owe tax, as discussed below.)

 Your gross estate, for Maryland tax purposes, will include your interest in: